Using Cruit Building Connections

 Common Questions

 Instead of asking how to get a job, use Cruit’s AI to find a key trend or problem in that industry.
-By asking a smart question about how their company is handling a specific market change, you show you have done the high-level research needed to be seen as an equal.
+A sharp question about how their company is handling a specific market change shows you have done the high-level research needed to be seen as an equal.
 This proves that even if you are new to the job, you are already thinking like the people who work there.

 The point of using AI is not to memorize words, but to widen your range of smart things to talk about.